pagkly/Zed/Investopedia3/Gain.md

 ## Understanding Gains

 A gain refers generally to the positive difference between the price of something at acquisition and its current price.
 A net gain takes transaction costs and other expenses into consideration.
 A gain may also be either realized or unrealized.
-A [realized gain](https://www.investopedia.com/terms/r/realizedprofit.asp) is the profit that is received when the asset is sold, and an [unrealized gain](https://www.investopedia.com/terms/u/unrealizedgain.asp), also known as a paper gain, is the increase since purchase while the asset is still owned by the buyer and not yet disposed of.
+A [[realized gain]](https://www.investopedia.com/terms/r/realizedprofit.asp) is the profit that is received when the asset is sold, and an [[unrealized gain]](https://www.investopedia.com/terms/u/unrealizedgain.asp), also known as a paper gain, is the increase since purchase while the asset is still owned by the buyer and not yet disposed of.
 Another important distinction between gains is when they are taxable or non-taxable, as taxes can have a large impact on how much of a gain actually ends up in an investor's pocket.

 For investors and traders, a gain can occur anytime in the life of an asset.
 If an investor owns a stock purchased for $15 and the market now prices that stock at $20, then the investor is sitting on a five-dollar gain.
 That said, a gain only truly matters when the asset is sold and the gains are realized as profit.
 An asset may see many unrealized gains and losses between purchase and sale because the market is constantly reassessing the value of assets.

 ## Gains and Taxes

-In most jurisdictions, realized gains are subject to [capital gains tax](https://www.investopedia.com/terms/c/capital_gains_tax.asp).
+In most jurisdictions, realized gains are subject to [[capital gains tax]](https://www.investopedia.com/terms/c/capital_gains_tax.asp).
 As well as applying to traditional assets, capital gains tax may also apply to gains in alternative assets, such as coins, works of art, and wine collections.

 Capital gains tax varies depending on the type of asset, personal income tax rate, and how long the asset gets held.
 Short-term gains are generally taxed as ordinary income while long-term gains (held longer than one year) are taxed more favorably.
-A capital gain can typically be offset by a [capital loss](https://www.investopedia.com/terms/c/capitalloss.asp).
+A capital gain can typically be offset by a [[capital loss]](https://www.investopedia.com/terms/c/capitalloss.asp).
 For instance, if an investor realized a $50,000 capital gain in stock A and realized a $30,000 capital loss in stock B, they may only have to pay tax on the net capital gain of $20,000 ($50,000 - $30,000).

-However, if the gains accrue in a non-taxable account - such as an [Individual Retirement Account](https://www.investopedia.com/terms/i/ira.asp) in the U.S. or a Retirement Savings Plan in Canada - gains will not be taxed.
+However, if the gains accrue in a non-taxable account - such as an [[Individual Retirement Account]](https://www.investopedia.com/terms/i/ira.asp) in the U.S. or a Retirement Savings Plan in Canada - gains will not be taxed.

 For taxation purposes, net realized gains rather than gross gains are taken into consideration.
-In a stock transaction in a taxable account, the [taxable gain](https://www.investopedia.com/terms/t/taxablegain.asp) would be the difference between the sale price and purchase price, after considering brokerage commissions.
+In a stock transaction in a taxable account, the [[taxable gain]](https://www.investopedia.com/terms/t/taxablegain.asp) would be the difference between the sale price and purchase price, after considering brokerage commissions.

 ### Example